fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Running:
-Open a terminal and type the executable name to begin.
+Your terminal must accept the "clear" command, and must be 50 chars wide by 20 lines.
+Simply type the executable name to begin.

 ===============================================================
 ## Legal Mumbo Jumbo: